lgoncalves94/neo_the_nice_bot/README.txt

         Handlers are set up for various commands and button responses.

     Command Handling
-        Implemented a custom command handler NeoCommandHandler to interpret commands prefixed with "neo".
         The bot responds to the /start command with a personalized greeting and options for user interaction.

     User Interaction